enkidevs/curriculum/spreadsheets/intermediate/conditional-formatting/what-can-conditional-formatting-do.md

 These rules are reactive to change.
 Anytime a cell value is updated you can apply formatting such color the text and/or cell, bold it, underline, and more, to it.

-Spreadsheets come with some default conditions but you can also manually input formulas to create custom conditions yourself.
+Sheets come with some default conditions but you can also manually input formulas to create custom conditions yourself.